vienatjeee/dns-blocklists/submit_pullrequest_here/repository_README.txt

 > A few referral domains that also function as normal trackers are blocked.
 For further details see: [Referral domains](https://github.com/hagezi/dns-blocklists/wiki/FAQ#referral)
 >
 > **Facebook:**
 > Some META trackers are blocked in Ultimate.
 This restricts the use of Facebook and Facebook Messenger apps.
-Furthermore, the Whatsapp graph trackers are blocked, which leads to restrictions when creating avatars and using the in-app helpcenter.
+Furthermore, the Whatsapp graph trackers are blocked, which leads to restrictions when creating avatars, using the in-app helpcenter and using video effects.
 Otherwise, blocking has no effect on Whatsapp functionalities.
 To use META apps with Ultimate, unblock the following domains if necessary: [META Tracker](share/facebook.txt)
 >
 > **Windows/XBox:**
 > Some Microsoft trackers are blocked in Ultimate, which lead to restrictions, e.g. Windows Spotlight, XBox Live Achievements, Windows Activity History and others.
 For details and which domains must be unblocked for which function, see: [Microsoft Tracker](share/microsoft.txt).